Taxen99/arc-key-pad/README.md

 Open a pull request or issue if you want to.
 And if github decides to send me an email I'll look at it.

 Note that any themes that aren't pride flags will not be accepted.
 This is to uphold the integrity of the functionality of the quantum quantum quantum.
 Please understand.

+# safe is this?
+Please do not run this code (or any other code, especially obscure code) without having read through it first.
+It's not much to vet, and doing so *will* save you from having your precious ao3 account and bitcoin wallets stolen some day.